aaravkohli1/BitExact/README.md

 ## Troubleshooting

+_Working with CUDA is tricky, hopefully this tips help_
-**Error: "CUDA_HOME environment variable is not set"**

-- Make sure CUDA is installed and CUDA_HOME is set before running pip install
+- CUDA_HOME environment variable is not set: make sure CUDA is installed and CUDA_HOME is set before running pip install

-**Error: "cannot find cl.exe"** (Windows)

-- Install Visual Studio Build Tools with C++ support
-- Use "Developer PowerShell for VS 2022" to run the installation
+- cannot find cl.exe: install Visual Studio Build Tools with C++ support (Use "Developer PowerShell for VS 2022" )

-**Build takes a long time**

-- This is normal - CUDA extensions compile during installation
+- Build takes a long time: this is normal - CUDA extensions compile during installation

 # Performance at a Glance